iansinnott/react-string-replace/readme.md

 ## Why?

-I wanted an easy way to highlight strings within React **without** breaking React's built in string escaping mechanisms.
-This meant actual string replacement combined with `dangerouslySetInnerHTML` was out of the question.
+I wanted an easy way to do string replacement a la `String.prototype.replace` within React components **without** breaking React's built in string escaping functionality.
+This meant standard string replacement combined with `dangerouslySetInnerHTML` was out of the question.

 ## API